Gabaghoulios/Capstone_1/README.md

 From our analysis we can draw the following conclusions and make recommendations:

-1. Casual members use Cyclistic more than annual members
+1. Casual members use Cyclistic more than annual members, but this trend may reverse when casual users are made aware of perks such as reduced rental rates
-2. Casual riders would benefit from annual membership via benefits such as reduced rates, expedited login, and
+2. Casual riders would benefit from annual membership via benefits such as reduced rates, expedited login, and access to exclusive features and events
-3.
+3. In order to leverage social media for boosting membership, Cyclistic could share promotions on platforms such as Facebook, Instagram and TikTok.
+Collecting video testimonies from current members would serve as an effective strategy to put a more human face on reasons to subscribe.
+Cyclistic could also promote special events such as bike parties with special rates on social media platforms in order to draw more users into a paid subscription.

+## Conclusions

+Cyclistic is a popular bike sharing company that continues to serve Chicagoans throughout the city.
+However, the majority of its users are not subscribed to its paid services, which include perks such as reduced rates and expedited login, to streamline the ride and rental processes.
+This presents a problem for Cyclistic